Childhood in the U.S. and Israel

-As Saul and Alex moved closer to Bar Mitzvah age, Max and I realized that they wanted our sons to know more about Judaism and how to think of themselves as Jews. we decided that a sabbatical year in Israel would be a meaningful Jewish experience for the boys, and in the summer of 1973 we left Croton-on-Hudson to spend a year in Israel.
+As Saul and Alex moved closer to Bar Mitzvah age, Max and I realized that we wanted our sons to know more about Judaism and how to think of themselves as Jews.
+We decided that a sabbatical year in Israel would be a meaningful Jewish experience for the boys, and in the summer of 1973 we left Croton-on-Hudson to spend a year in Israel.

-Max and I and the four boys arrived in Jerusalem on August 22, 1973, about two weeks before the start of school, shortly before Alex's 11th birthday, and only about six weeks before Egypt's surprise attack on Israel on Yom Kippur.
+Max and I and the four boys arrived in Jerusalem on August 22, 1973, about two weeks before the start of school, shortly before Alex's 11th birthday, and only about six weeks before the surprise attack by Egypt that started the Yom Kippur War.

 As our year in Jerusalem drew to its end, we were reluctant to leave.
-We thought that another year would strengthen the boys' Hebrew, would allow us to continue the wonderful hikes and explorations of archaeological sites in Israel, and would deepen our many new friendships.
+We thought that another year would let the boys learn more Hebrew, would allow us to continue the wonderful hikes and explorations of archaeological sites in Israel and would deepen our many new friendships.
 So when Max was asked to stay on as Managing Director of the World Institute we decided to stay another year.